Pre-Pregnancy Counselling

 A: Yes!
 Partners can discuss genetic risks, lifestyle changes, and support.

-• Follow your personalized plan (e.g., adjust medications, take supplements).
+• You should consider pre-pregnancy vaginal microbiome testing and follow your personalised plan (e.g., adjust medications, take supplements).